All library readers must abide by our library guidelines below when using the library.

 Policies and useful documents

-Collection development policy >
+Collection and development policy

-Copyright Policy
+Copyright policy

 Tyndale House upholds Copyright Law in respect of copying and scanning works within the Collections of Tyndale House Library.

-Filming and Photography Policy
+Filming and photography policy

 Anyone wishing to film or take photographs within the library needs to seek permission from the library staff.
 Filming/photography activities should not impact on silent study or cause any disruption to others using the library.
 Tyndale House will try to accommodate requests wherever possible, although some requests may be refused or modified to meet the needs of all users.